Shahrokh-Hamidi/Image_Denoising_Total_Variation-l1-TV/README.md

 - This repository is an implementation of the Total Variation (l1-TV) method for image denoising.
-- The code has been written in python 3.
+- The code has been written in Python3.
 - Video 1: image + impulse noise
 - Video 2: image + Gaussian noise
 - Run img_denoising_TV.py